jaganmn/macpan-workshop/companion-materials.md

 (Note: I highlight areas that cannot be finalized yet, with notes like this)

+**MJ: It would be worthwhile to convert these notes into a Quarto book project, in which function documentation is linked automatically in code blocks.**

 <!-- omit from toc -->

 ## Table of Contents